10 min read

 * * *

-Ben came in too fast on the third beacon, skidded across a ridge, nearly overshot the boundary, arms windmilling in a way that had no tactical justification.
-Julian lunged back, caught his sleeve, guided him into position.
+Ben came in too fast on the third beacon, skidded across a ridge, nearly overshot the boundary, arms windmilling without tactical justification.
+Julian's hand closed on Ben's sleeve before Julian owned the decision to reach.
+The decision arrived a half-beat later, complete, stamped, his.
+He guided Ben into position.
 The chime rang.

 "I had it," Ben said.